 False pride, depression, and separation.
 False pride causes people to assess you from behind a mask that you wear.
 People cannot help or befriend you when the signals you emit hide what you need.
 Fears abound that your command of life is just a finger snap away, and in a New York minute, you may be deprived of cognitive faculties that have guided your decision making, influenced your selections, and presented you with acceptable options for future action.
 It is not uncommon – just uncomfortable – to know how little control we have over future events.

 Depression has many causes and roots.
 When it appears in our last third of life we are mourning over something we can no longer do, a relationship that has ended, a weakening of our body that slowly (or not so slowly) is stealing our independence, or a sense that we are no longer relevant.
+Spirituality can be a pathway back to connections with those you love – and more importantly – those who love you.
+As we embrace spirituality, we confront, destabilize, and weaken the depression that so often is rooted in our aging process.

 Making changes that address our destructive behavior is hard and often feels overwhelming.
 As we observe our loneliness we are often weighted down with additional burdens – such as the limitations that illness imposes – that makes our capacity to resist false pride, depression and separation hard to imagine.
 Yet imagination is a gift we humans have been given that allows us to make doable what appear to be undoable.
+If you can harness that aspect of your skill set – whether it be in the doing of an activity or an appreciation of someone else’s imagination – it connects us to amazing insights, discoveries, and beauty.

 We have assets we have not yet used, strengths we have not yet employed, and capacities we have not yet harnessed.
 They are positive approaches to life that we have spent a lifetime acquiring.
-Just to name a few, these assets include listening well, being constructive, reaching out, helping others, resolving conflict, and being generous.
-If we so decide, now is the time to engage with these assets.
+Just to name a few, these assets include listening well, being constructive, reaching out, helping others, resolving conflict, and being generous If we so decide, now is the time to engage with these assets.
 Whatever our level of skill, we have incorporated these features in our persona, it is time to employ these assets and derive from the balance of life available to us what pleasure, joy, and meaning we might yet extract from life.

 You might say no to what I am suggesting.
 You might disbelieve what I am writing.
 You might disregard my suggestions for addressing pain.
 That is up to you and no one else.
 I lack the words to change anyone’s behavior.
 Nor would I want to if that gift were available to me.
 I have not spent time inside anyone’s skin other than my own.
 I can’t even commit to you that my behavior will follow my suggestions when I am faced with my own isolation and loneliness.
 I can only tell you I plan to try.
 My writing about this subject is for my benefit as well as yours.

 As I consider what assets I might call upon for my own growth, one feature stands out from the rest.
 It is learning to live in the present moment, to practice a consciousness that heightens awareness of life as we live it.
 Sources to guide this behavior appear in almost every medium imaginable, from books to retreats, and from programs to conversation.
-There is no limit to how deep we can nurture this skill.
+There is no limit to how deeply we can nurture this skill.
 There is no penalty for failing to use this skill when it is most needed.
-But when you fall off, you do need to get back on the horse
+But when you fall off, you do need to get back on the horse.

 We carry with us regrets from our past and concerns about our future.
 It’s built into our DNA and is how my childhood was shaped.
 It took years for me just to be aware that other ways of appreciating time existed.
 I began to take programs in which living consciously was taught and practiced.
 I joined groups that meditated.
 I was engaged and excited.
 It paid off in psychic dividends and made life easier.
 It takes practice to concentrate on living in the present moment.
 Because I felt many competing goals during the second phase of life, I tried to keep conscious living as both a rhythm in my life and a goal to be attained.
 Once retirement became my reality, I had more opportunity to practice.